 - n-gram: This is a contiguous sequence of n items from a given sequence of text or speech.
 The items can be phonemes, syllables, letters, words or base pairs according to the application.

 - Soundex: This is a phonetic algorithm for indexing names by sound, as pronounced in English.
 The goal is for homophones to be encoded to the same representation so that they can be matched despite minor differences in spelling.

-Flookup uses modified versions of n-gram and refined Soundex to analyse text, depending on the function being used.
+Flookup uses modified versions of n-gram and refined Soundex to analyse strings, depending on the function being used.